Fast read

 Solar panels do not increase the risk of cancer or emit dangerous toxins, contrary to rumours.

-Concerns about electromagnetic fields (EMFs) emitted by solar panels are unfounded as they produce low-frequency EMFs, significantly lower than common household appliances.
+Worries about EMFs from solar panels are unnecessary.
+The EMFs they emit are lower frequency than those from everyday appliances.
 Modern silicon cell-based solar panels used in Australia do not contain known carcinogenic chemicals like Cadmium telluride.

-Health and safety standards are in place to minimize risks during the manufacturing and installation process, ensuring the safe handling and disposal of components.
+Rules are there to keep people safe when making and installing things, ensuring that parts are handled and disposed of safely.
 Scientific evidence supports the safety of solar panels, making them a reliable and sustainable source of energy.

 Do solar panels cause cancer?